Aussieforks/aussieforks-modpack/README.md

 Q: You say some of these mods are not enabled in the below mod list and in the installation instructions.
 Why are some included then?
 Which mods do I enable?

 A: Some of the mods are part of modpacks but not all of  the mods contained therein are used.
 For example, `mobs_croc` from `mobs_water` is not enabled because this modpack has no hostile mobs.
 A template `world.mt` file will be included in this modpack that has the default mod config.
 Some mods, like advprofiler, should only be enabled if you are testing.
-Still others like `builtin_item` I thought would be good to include in this modpack because they are included in the official mod archives of LinuxForks but not enabled on the server, and I think they are nice mods.

 Q: Why does it take so long to launch a world in this modpack?
 A: There are a lot of mods.
 This is not a lightweight modpack.

 Q: Why is this README so long?